 grant_single_labels|criteria

-- Businesses must be small or medium-sized (500 or fewer full-time equivalents).
+- The business must be a small or medium-sized enterprise with 500 or fewer full-time equivalents.

-- Businesses must be ready to enhance their innovation capacity and willing to partner with NRC IRAP.
+- The business must be ready to enhance its innovation capacity and willing to partner with NRC IRAP.

-- Youth candidates must be between 15 to 30 years of age at the start of the internship.
+- The youth candidate must be aged 15 to 30 years at the start of the internship.

-- Youth candidates must be Canadian citizens, permanent residents of Canada, or persons granted refugee status in Canada.
+- The youth candidate must be a Canadian citizen, permanent resident, or person granted refugee status in Canada.

-- Youth candidates must be legally entitled to work according to relevant provincial legislation and regulations.
+- The youth candidate must be legally entitled to work according to relevant provincial legislation and regulations.

-- Youth candidates must be first-time participants in a Youth Employment and Skills Strategy work experience program targeted at post-secondary graduates.
+- The youth candidate must be a first-time participant in a Youth Employment and Skills Strategy work experience program targeted at post-secondary graduates.

 grant_single_labels|register